rpn1966/platotheory2026/_pages/programme.md

 layout: splash
 ---

 The meeting will take place over three days, from Monday 12 January to Wednesday 14 January 2026.
-To accommodate arrivals, the programme will begin later in the morning on Monday, while Tuesday and Wednesday will feature a full schedule of sessions.
+To accommodate arrivals, the programme will begin at 10:00 on Monday and at 09:15 on Tuesday and Wednesday.

 <!-- A PDF version of the programme may be downloaded [here](../assets/images/Programme2025.pdf).
 The talk abstracts will be [here](../assets/images/Talks2025.pdf), and the poster abstracts will be [here](../assets/images/Posters2025.pdf). -->